Search icon

 By signing up, companies commit to providing chickens with more space to live, and with natural light and enrichment for occupation.
 They also commit to ensuring slower growing breeds with proven welfare outcomes are adopted, as well as to humane slaughter without live inversion of the birds, and third-party auditing.

-Over the past four years, more than 480 food companies have signed up to the Better Chicken Commitment.
+To date over 620 food companies have signed up to the Better Chicken Commitment.
 Our work with food companies led to 71 of these sign ups covering more than 1.5 billion chickens.

 Visit the Better Chicken webpage to find out more.